 Come back and write it down.

 Don’t be put off by those who chuckle at your earnestness.
 Be earnest!
 The world needs passionate people to put it right!

-“A man needs a much bigger orbit than a woman.
-He needs a mission, a life purpose, and he needs to know his name.
-Only then is he fit for a woman, for only then does he have something to invite her into.”(Eldredge 2010)
+“[We need] a much bigger orbit than [our partner].
+[We need] a mission, a life purpose, and [we need] to know [our] name.
+Only then [are we fit for our partner], for only then [do we] have something to invite [them] into.”(Eldredge 2010)

-“don’t ask yourself what the world needs, ask yourself what makes you come alive, because what the world needs are men who have come alive.”(Eldredge 2010) quoting Howard Thurman
+“don’t ask yourself what the world needs, ask yourself what makes you come alive, because what the world needs are [people] who have come alive.”(Eldredge 2010) quoting Howard Thurman